 about-me.jpg

-I came to this work by a circuitous path, first working as a counselor in a community health clinic and then as an editor before becoming a psychologist.
+I first worked as a Spanish-speaking counselor in a community health clinic and then an editor before becoming a psychologist and psychoanalyst.
 My degrees are the signposts for this journey: a B.A. in Spanish, an M.A. in Latin American Studies, and a Ph.D. in counseling psychology — all from the University of Texas at Austin.
-But I’ve always been passionate about understanding people and making a difference in their lives.
-And I’m fascinated by the questions of how we become the people we are and what gets in the way of our growth.
+And as a psychoanalyst, I’ve completed advanced, intensive postdoctoral training.

 Licenses